 The “Cumulative Layout Shift” (CLS) should be avoided at all times.
 If a layout “shifts” during loading, this can be extremely irritating for your visitors.
 Clicking on the wrong button can be the result.
 In most cases, such shifts are caused by missing width and length specifications (width/height) for images.
 The CLS should always be 0.

 These four values are therefore crucial when evaluating the speed of a WordPress website.
-They are user-centered, i.e. not raw performance values such as time to first byte, which plays a major role in the assessment of server performance or the connection to the server.
+They are user-centred, i.e. not raw performance values such as time to first byte, which plays a major role in the assessment of server performance or the connection to the server.
 This also means that these values are determined less by caching and selection for WordPress hosting, even if this also plays a major role in WordPress performance.
-Rather, they are determined by the clever structure of a page and the correct use of HTML, CSS and JavaScript.
+Rather, they are determined by the skilful structure of a page and the correct use of HTML, CSS and JavaScript.

 Reduce HTML, CSS and JavaScript